nidza07/nidza07.github.io/QC-docs/general usage.md

 This option is enabled by default.

 ### Disable interface sounds
-While moving across the menus, closing or opening a menu, or encountering checked checkboxes, you will hear small clicks.
+While moving across the menus, closing or opening a menu, as well as encountering checked checkboxes, you will hear small clicks.
 This option will let you disable those clicks, if you don't like them.

 This option is disabled by default, meaning that you will hear the interface sounds.